Textualize/textual/docs/guide/app.md

 ## What's next

-In the following chapter we will learn more about how to apply styles to you widgets and app.
+In the following chapter we will learn more about how to apply styles to your widgets and app.